popphp/pop-data/README.md

 OVERVIEW
 --------
 Pop Data is a component of the Pop PHP Framework 2.
 It provides a streamlined way to convert common data types.
-With it you can easily give it some native PHP data and quickly produce a serialized version of that data in a common data type, such as CSV, JSON, SQL, XML or YAML.
-Or, conversely, you can give it some serializes data, an it will detect the format and convert it to native PHP data.
+With it, you can easily give it some native PHP data and quickly produce a serialized version of that data in a common data type, such as CSV, JSON, SQL, XML or YAML.
+Or, conversely, you can give it some serialized data, an it will auto-detect the format and convert it to native PHP data.

 INSTALL
 -------